|Resolution||2560 x 1440|

 |GPU||Zotac RTX 2060 6GB AMP!
 Edition|

 |CPU||Ryzen 5 2600|

 Being a TUF monitor, the VG27A focuses more on durability rather than aesthetics.
 However, it does have this nice looking thick base, which adds to its looks and further emphasizes that “tough” moniker.
 Yet, that is all there is, no special designs here, intricate linings there, or even RGB lighting.
 Additionally, it has some rather thick bezels, which can be a turn off to some.
 Generally speaking, the VG27A looks just like any other generic monitor.

 The monitor can be swiveled at any angle of your preference.
-Additionally, it can be rotated up and down by up to 30 degrees.
+It can also rotate up and down by up to 30 degrees.
 Although it can’t be rotated to a vertical position due to the limitations set by its stand.
-You’ll have to remove the monitor from its stand completely and rotate it.
-It is VESA mount compatible though, so for those who want to increase its versatility in different orientations, you can just use that.
+You’ll have to remove the monitor from said stand completely and rotate it.
+It is VESA mount compatible though, so for those who want to increase its versatility in different orientations, you have that.
 Either way, it can easily be paired with any other monitor for a multi-setup.